-- Information related to the owner’s spouse, who kept her maiden name, preventing her account from being linked with his.
-She also owns a business and has personal accounts with the bank, but none of that information is displayed.
+- Information related to the owner’s spouse, who has a different surname, preventing their accounts from being linked.
+The spouse also owns a business and has personal accounts with the bank, but none of that information is displayed.

 The relationship manager is walking into a meeting with only a fraction of the information available regarding this household’s total relationship with the institution, making thoughtful decisions impossible.
-Worse, without complete information, he could damage the bank’s relationship with the customer by underestimating that customer’s value.
+Worse, without complete information, the manager could damage the bank’s relationship with the customer by underestimating that customer’s value.

-Scenarios like this one underscore how siloed data and systems aren’t simply IT flaws, but a significant threat to a bank’s bottom line.
+Scenarios like this one underscore how siloed data and systems are not simply information technology (IT) flaws, but a significant threat to a bank’s bottom line.

 Unifying Different Data to Serve Different Needs